 mRNA-1944 Vaccine Description

-It is composed of two mRNAs that encode the heavy and light chains of this anti-Chikungunya antibody within lipid nanoparticle (LNP) technology.
+It is composed of two mRNAs that encode this anti-Chikungunya antibody's heavy and light chains within lipid nanoparticle (LNP) technology.

 mRNA-1944 Vaccine Indication

-September 17, 2020 - Moderna announced positive data from additional cohorts of the Phase 1 study evaluating escalating doses of antibody against the chikungunya virus (mRNA-1944) administered via intravenous infusion in healthy adults.
+September 17, 2020 - Moderna announced positive data from additional cohorts of the Phase 1 study evaluating escalating antibody doses against the chikungunya virus (mRNA-1944) administered via intravenous infusion in healthy adults.
 Neutralizing antibodies were observed at all dose levels, indicating functional antibody production by mRNA-1944.

 mRNA-1944 Vaccine Clinical Trials